 The CFTC is preparing to complete regulations governing capital and margin requirements in non-cleared trades as well as the international reach of regulations.
 Commissioners may decide to limit the reach of Dodd-Frank swap rules to allow U.S. regulators more time to determine the comparability of overseas regulations, the person said.

 The Washington-based agency that is writing derivatives regulations is also considering a proposal that would include a phased-in compliance system.
 JPMorgan Chase & Co.
-(JPM), Goldman Sachs Group Inc. (GS) and other banks have said U.S. regulators will hurt their ability to compete with overseas rivals if the rules apply to foreign-based subsidiaries.
+(JPM:US), Goldman Sachs Group Inc. (GS:US) and other banks have said U.S. regulators will hurt their ability to compete with overseas rivals if the rules apply to foreign-based subsidiaries.

 The company said it’s aiding U.S. probes of payments detailed April 21 in the New York Times.
 The newspaper said Wal- Mart de Mexico failed to fully investigate the bribe claims as well as well as $16 million in “donations” to Mexican local governments to fuel store expansion in the country up to 2005.